 The whitest and most translucent porcelains are made using the most expensive and cleanest (low iron) materials.
 However some applications do not require a high degree of whiteness, for these lower cost or more readily available clays and feldspars can be used.

 The "Universal 25 Porcelain" recipe typically produces an inexpensive cone 10 not-very-white porcelain having moderate plasticity and near zero porosity (depending of course on the specific properties of the ingredients).
 It is made from 25% each of ball clay, kaolin, feldspar, and silica, or more simply, 50% clay and 25% each of silica and feldspar.
-Thousands of potters and companies use this "as is", or alter it to accommodate specific materials or circumstances.
+Thousands of potters and manufacturers use this "as is" using the brand name materials they have access to.
 Let's consider some physical properties to look for in a porcelain (not ordered in any specific way).

 Porcelains can be compared in all of the above areas.
 Logically, you cannot have the best of all of them.
-There are always trade-offs, compromises, especially if you do not want it to be too expensive.
-These physical properties can all be measured or at least compared using simple equipment, methods and observations as described in the Test area of this site.
-Let's look at each of the materials in the recipe to understand their functions and how they can be changed.
+There are always trade-offs and compromises.
+These physical properties can all be measured or at least compared using simple equipment, methods and observations.
+Let's look at each of the materials in the recipe.

 A true porcelain would normally derive all its plasticity from a kaolin.
 Since kaolins are often of limited plasticity, this limits the workability of throwing or modeling porcelains made from them.
 Still, there are some surprisingly plastic kaolins, although the limited range of particle sizes can mean less than ideal drying performance.
 Do not accept that a kaolin is plastic just because its name includes the word plastic or a supplier says it is plastic, test yourself.
 For casting porcelains, an all-kaolin approach is quite feasible (using 50% kaolin rather than 25% kaolin and 25% ball clay) since these bodies benefit greatly from the reduced drying shrinkage and increased water permeability associated with the larger particle size of kaolins.
 However an all-kaolin casting porcelain may not have the strength to pull away from the plaster mold without cracking, add a little plasticizer if needed.

 Kaolins can differ widely in maturity.
-British kaolins require the use of less feldspar because they already have some natural fluxes as part of the mica mineral they contain.
+British kaolins require the use of less feldspar because they already have some natural fluxes as part their mineral particle profile.
 So even though these might be less plastic, less flux is needed, so more kaolin can be used in a recipe.
 It is an good idea to make up the kaolin complement of a recipe using more than one brand, this provides a better distribution of ultimate particle sizes and minimizes the effect on the body if one kaolin changes.

 Since kaolins vary quite widely in their plasticity, maturity, soluble salts, particle size and whiteness, it can be quite a challenge to test and classify them all.
-Data sheets often are not that helpful because they present information in different ways and seldom does a company explain its materials in terms of other well known alternatives.
+Data sheets are often not that helpful because they present information in different ways and seldom does a company explain its materials in terms of other well known alternatives.
 The burden of picking the best kaolins thus rests on you and your ability to evaluate and compare them using tests that document the appropriate physical properties.
-We recommend you use the DFAC, SHAB, and LDW tests to evaluate kaolins and ball clays.
+We recommend you use the DFAC test, SHAB test, and LDW test to compare kaolins (and ball clays).

 Following is a sample of a Foresight report on a kaolin (Foresight was the predecessor to insight-live.com).
 I have tested using DFAC, SHAB, LDW and SIEV tests.

 Ball clay is much finer and thus much more plastic than kaolin.
-A very wide range of ball clays are available, some are much more plastic.
-White burning ball clays often do not have near the plasticity of their dirtier counterparts.
+A very wide range of ball clays are available.
+White burning ball clays should not have near the plasticity of their dirtier counterparts - but often they do!
 Bentonite is much finer than ball clay (the ultimate particles are much smaller).
 It is incredibly plastic, adding only 2% to a recipe can drastically improve working properties.
 However, these materials have a down side.
-Ball clays can have ten times the amount of brown-firing iron oxide that kaolin has and many have heavy soluble salts that produce a dark colored scum on the burned surface.
+Ball clays can have ten times the amount of brown-firing iron oxide that kaolin has and many have soluble salts that can produce a scum on the burned surface.
 Many also contain lignite particles that can produce glaze imperfections.
 Raw bentonites can be downright dirty, burning brown or red with possible specking and soluble salts sometimes so heavy they form a glaze.
 White firing bentonites come in a wide range of plasticities.
-Some have so little plasticity you will wonder why anyone would use them for ceramics, others are incredibly plastic.
-But beware, even though you might only need 3-5%, the cost of this one material could be more than the other 95% combined!
-A study of all the ball clays and bentonites available to you can be a real education!
-Again it is very important that you have a well defined testing program to compare these materials (like what you can administer in an account at https://insight-live.com).
+Some have so little plasticity one wonders why anyone would use them for ceramics, others are incredibly plastic.
+But beware, even though only 3-5% might be used, the cost of this one material could be more than the other 95% combined!
+A study of all the ball clays and bentonites available in your area can be a real education!
+Again it is important that you have a testing regimen to compare and characterize these materials (e.g. a group account at Insight-Live.com).
 There is another up-side of ball clay worth mentioning.
-Ball clays contain free silica, so if there is significant ball clay in a recipe you can reduce the silica and that leaves room to add more clay for plasticity or feldspar for maturity.
+Ball clays contain free silica, so if there is significant ball clay in a recipe the silica can be reduced leaving room to add more clay for plasticity or feldspar for maturity.

-So the easiest thing you can do to the standard '25 Porcelain' recipe to increase its plasticity is add 2%-3% raw bentonite.
-Even though most inexpensive 200 mesh bentonites can be quite dirty, this small amount may not affect the fired color as much as you might expect.
-Even if the bentonite has 5% iron, adding 5% of it to a recipe only adds 0.25% iron to the body as a whole.
-Do not overlook one detail: One bag of bentonite may not contain iron specks while the next will.
-Bentonite processors generally guarantee that a certain percentage is finer than 200 mesh, but they do not identify what the coarser material is.
-You can buy microfine ceramic grade (e.g. 600 mesh) raw bentonites, they are much more expensive, but you will never get fired specks.
-If whiteness is not all-important, you can increase the ball clay at the expense of kaolin to produce a plastic whiteware (but you may need to reduce the feldspar also, as ball clay is less refractory than kaolin).
-If you want a very white porcelain, you have to meet the challenge of reducing or entirely eliminating the ball clay.
+So the easiest way to increase the plasticity of the standard '25 Porcelain' is to add 2%-3% raw bentonite.
+Even though most inexpensive 200 mesh bentonites can be quite dirty, this small amount may not affect the fired color as much as expected.
+Do not overlook one detail: Bentonite is difficult to process, one bag of raw bentonite may not contain iron specks while the next does not.
+Microfine ceramic grades (e.g. 600 mesh) are available, but obviously are much more expensive.
+If whiteness is not all-important, increase the ball clay at the expense of kaolin to produce a plastic whiteware (feldspar percentage may need reduction also, ball clay is less refractory than kaolin).
+For a very white porcelain, the challenge will likelybe reducing or entirely eliminating the ball clay.
 Where super whiteness is secondary to having a good general purpose body, some ball clay can usually be tolerated.
-If having the most plastic body possible is the most important, then you will use all ball clay and no kaolin (e.g. B-Mix from Laguna).
+If having the most plastic body possible is the most important, then use all ball clay and no kaolin (e.g. B-Mix from Laguna), that brings awesome workability also.

 These are the fluxes, or more correctly, contain the fluxes.
 Fluxes are the oxides that help develop fired maturity by liquefying and slowly dissolving some of the clay and silica.
-The total flux amount necessary is easily determined by simply firing to a range of temperatures above and below the one you intend to work to; studying the absorption, strength, and firing shrinkage curves; and adjusting the amount of feldspar to give the desired maturity.
-The amount of feldspar for a cone 10 body vary from 15%-30%, depending on the flux content of other materials in the recipe.
+The total flux amount necessary is easily determined by simply firing to a range of temperatures above and below the intended; studying the absorption, strength, and firing shrinkage curves; and adjusting the amount of feldspar to give the desired maturity.
+The amount of feldspar for a cone 10 body varies from 15%-30%, depending on the other materials in the recipe.
 For a typical American kaolin, it takes about 25% for cone 10 and up to 50% for cone 6.

 Feldspars are not without potential problems.
 While some brands can be relatively iron free, others fire surprisingly darker.
-Some can present flocculation problems due to slight solubility (i.e. nepheline syenite).
+Some can present flocculation problems due to slight solubility.
 Sodium feldspars are generally cleaner and more potent.
 Use two or three together if possible (to dampen changes that could occur in one).

 Silica tends to be a very consistent and inexpensive material.
 Quartz grains act primarily as a micro-aggregate or framework structure for the fired matrix.
-In addition, some of the silica is dissolved by the fluxes to produce aluminum-silicate glasses.
+In addition, some of the silica particle and particle edges are dissolved by the fluxes to produce aluminum-silicate glasses.
 Too much silica in a recipe could mean lower plasticity (since less room is left for clay).
 However, there is also much discussion about the detrimental effects of crystobalite (i.e. dunting), whose development during high temperature firing is related to available free quartz.
 Thus there is some merit to lower silica amounts, especially if you have the ability to adjust your glazes to lower their expansion.
 The use of less silica means more clay can be added resulting in higher plasticity.
-A finer silica (300 mesh) reacts better with the fluxes and thus less is needed.
-Too little silica in a body can mean crazing glazes since the quartz mineral contributes to the low expansion that assists glaze fit.
+A finer silica (300 mesh) reacts better with the fluxes and thus less is needed (but thermal expansion drops).
+Too little silica in a body can mean crazing glazes since the quartz mineral contributes to higher expansion that assists glaze fit.
 Of course, lack of silica will also mean more of a tendency to warp during firing.
 For cone 10, many technicians aim at 20-25% for expansion reasons and to provide firing stability over a range of temperatures.

-To formulate a white translucent cone 6 feldspar porcelain:
+To formulate a white translucent cone 6 plastic porcelain:

-If you need to formulate a casting porcelain, remember that much lower plasticity is needed.
+For a casting porcelain, remember that much lower plasticity is needed.
 Common consensus in industry is that it is much more important to use kaolins of large particle size, so water can easily be drawn out by the plaster mold.
 However for a smaller operation that does not need to really optimize mold release time, normal kaolins are fine.
 The cleanest kaolins and ball clays are also the least plastic, thus casting porcelains (that can tolerate this) can achieve whiter and more translucent effects than their plastic counterparts.
-It is imperative that you understand the principles of 'deflocculation' so that the amount of water in the slurry can be minimized and proper mold release and casting time can be achieved.
-If you have not witnessed the magic of adding a few drops of a dispersant to a hopelessly thick clay-water mix that defies agitation, you have not lived!
-If you need to cast very thin ware you may have to add some bentonite (start with 1%) to the slurry to give it the strength to pull itself away from the mold during drying.
+It is imperative to understand the principles of deflocculation so that the amount of water in the slurry can be minimized and proper mold release and casting time can be achieved.
+To cast very thin ware some bentonite May be needed (start with 1%) to give it the strength to pull itself away from the mold during drying.

-If you are making a plastic porcelain for use in modeling, throwing or machine forming; pay careful attention to its drying properties.
+For plastic porcelain for modelling or throwing pay careful attention to drying properties.
 Since porcelains are fine-grained, they don't usually dry well, thus plastic porcelains are even worse.
-Add enough bentonite to give the plasticity needed but no so much that ware cracks on drying.
-It is important to have a good test to rate and compare drying performance (see the DFAC test in the Tests area of this site).
-Some people add molochite grog to porcelains for better drying, but do not assume this will work until you try it yourself.
+Add just enough bentonite to give the plasticity needed (the DFAC test can be handy for this).
+Some people add molochite grog to porcelains for better drying.

-No matter what type of porcelain you make, give careful thought to how mature it needs to be.
+Give careful thought to how mature the porcelain needs to fire.
 If zero absorption is not necessary, consider reducing the feldspar to get more plasticity from the clays (and be able to reduce the bentonite).
 Such a body can still be considered functional and vitreous and it will resist warping in the kiln.
-In addition, material changes, which result in more maturity will be less likely to cause trouble in a body that has some 'room to move'.
-When you evaluate fired absorption, measure the property at a variety of temperatures.
-A 'measure-only-at-the-working-temperature' philosophy is a tunnel vision approach that will almost certainly get you into trouble, especially in situations where the working temperature is far above the point at which zero porosity is attained.
-For example, if your body achieves zero porosity at cone 8, firing it to cone 10 will give you alot of headaches with warping.
+In addition, material changes that result in more maturity will be less likely to cause trouble in a body that has some 'room to move'.
+Measure fired absorption at a variety of temperatures (a 'measure-only-at-the-working-temperature' philosophy is a tunnel vision approach that will almost certainly get you into trouble, especially in situations where the working temperature is far above the point at which zero porosity is attained).

 Material | Typical % | Details |